-Government reduced customs duty for gold brought by passengers from abroad.
+The government reduced customs duty for gold brought by passengers from abroad.
 National Board of Revenue (NBR) issued a circular announcing the reduction by 1000 taka.
-The SRO regarding the reduction on gold at the airports has been published very recently.
+The SRO regarding the reduction of gold at airports has been published very recently.

 This reduced customs duty will be applicable from next month (July 2019).

-New SRO has been confirmed at the budget speech which was presented by the Prime Minister Sheikh Hasina.
-To provide the facility of reduced customs duty for gold to the passengers, corrections has been made to the concerned baggage rules.
+New SRO has been confirmed at the budget speech which was presented by Prime Minister Sheikh Hasina.
+To provide the facility of reduced customs duty for gold to the passengers, corrections have been made to the concerned baggage rules.

 As per the prevailing baggage rules, a passenger has to pay Taka 3000.00 for each bhori or for each 11.664 gm of gold bar.
 From 1st July next month (Fiscal Year 2019-2020), this amount will be 2000.00 Taka for each bhori or every 11.664 gm gold bar according to the newly corrected rule.

-At present a maximum of 234 gm gold bar can be imported paying the above mentioned customs duty.
-Except this correction, all other conditions regarding gold or gold bar will remain unchanged.
-A passenger can import 100 gm gold ornament duty free and more than 12 of the same design or type ornament will not be allowed duty free.
+At present, a maximum of 234 gm of gold bars can be imported by paying the above-mentioned customs duty.
+Except for this correction, all other conditions regarding gold or gold bar will remain unchanged.
+A passenger can import 100 gm of gold ornament duty-free and more than 12 of the same design or type of ornament will not be allowed duty-free.

 This article on prevailing customs duty for baggage items can help you a lot if you are thinking to import many things as your baggage.